TID-Lab/aggie/README.md

 1. Run `npm install` from
 1. Run `sudo npm install -g gulp mocha` (This installs gulp and mocha globally so they can be run from command line for testing.)
 1. Copy `config/secrets.json.example` to `config/secrets.json` and fill in values appropriately.
+   1. email.from is the address from which application emails will come.
+   1. email.transport is the set of parameters that will be passed to [NodeMailer](http://www.nodemailer.com)
 1. Start Mongo DB.
 1. To run tests, run `gulp`.
 1. To start server, run `npm start`.